IshanAcharya/T2A2_APIWebServer/README.md

 Despite these drawbacks, PostgreSQL still remains as the suitable choice for this Shopping Diary API Application due to its robustness, reliability, and support for complex relationships, which align closely with the application's requirement for data integrity and relational data modeling.

 ## R4.
-Identify and discuss the key functionalities and benefits of an ORM.
+Identify and discuss the key functionalities and benefits of an ORM

 Object Relational Mapping, often known and abbreviated as ORM, is a programming technique used to interact between a program and a database, usually a relational database (FreeCodeCamp, 2024).
 An ORM tool is a piece of software designed to help object oriented programs to interact with relational databases (FreeCodeCamp, 2024).